vj-vishal/ML-Project-Healthcare-Prediction/README.md

 ### 6. Documentation and Training
   - Provide documentation and training for underwriters.
 ## Insights
-The model is segmented into two age-based groups to reduce prediction error, as the project aims to maintain a margin of error below 10%.
+The model is segmented into two age-based groups(18-25 and 26-100) to reduce prediction error, as the project aims to maintain a margin of error below 10%.
 However, initial results showed that approximately 30% of customers exceeded this threshold, with some errors surpassing 80%.
+## Results